sai-roshan-dev/ResumeToJobAI/README.md

 ## 📖 Overview

-Resume2JobAI is a **full-stack web application** that helps job seekers:
+ResumeToJobAI is a **full-stack web application** that helps job seekers:

 * Optimize resumes with AI insights
 * Match skills to real-time job listings